urbit/developers.urbit.org/content/guides/additional/client.md

 Our objective is to illustrate a minimum viable set of changes necessary to implement the task.
 We should the following components when complete:

 1. A front end.
-We will start with the FOSS app and make some adjustments so it can communicate with Urbit and display shared results.
+We will start with the JS browser app and make some adjustments so it can communicate with Urbit and display shared results.
 2. A data model.
 Structure and mark files will allow the components of the system to seamlessly communicate.
 3. A back end.
 Urbit will serve as the database for storing and propagating scores.
 Urbit will also serve the front end.
 4. A communications protocol.
 The leaderboard will need to know who to watch and track as peers.
 We will utilize [~paldev](https://urbit.org/ids/~paldev)'s [`%pals`](https://urbit.org/applications/~paldev/pals) contact list.